SuperDARN/rst/docs/user_guide/colors.md

 New color keys can be provided as a text file, for example:
 ```
-# NEW VELOCITY COLOUR KEY
+# NEW VELOCITY COLOR KEY
 #   blue=motion towards radar
 #   red=motion away from radar
 #   high contrast either side of 0 m/s